 Erected 2018 by City of Pigeon Forge.

 Location.
 35° 49.001′ N, 83° 35.12′ W. Marker is in Pigeon Forge, Tennessee, in Sevier County.
 Marker is on Henderson Rd..
+Located in Henderson Chapel Baptist Church parking area.
 Touch for map.
-Located in Henderson Chapel Baptist Church parking area.
-Marker is at or near this postal address: 407 Henderson Rd., Pigeon Forge TN 37863, United States of America.
+Marker is at or near this postal address: 407 Henderson Rd, Pigeon Forge TN 37863, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on October 17, 2018.
-This page originally submitted on September 18, 2018, by Marcia Nelson of Pigeon Forge, Tennessee.
-This page has been viewed 46 times since then.
+It was originally submitted on September 18, 2018, by Marcia Nelson of Pigeon Forge, Tennessee.
+This page has been viewed 107 times since then and 12 times this year.
 Last updated on September 24, 2018, by Marcia Nelson of Pigeon Forge, Tennessee.
 Photos: 1. submitted on September 18, 2018, by Marcia Nelson of Pigeon Forge, Tennessee.
 2, 3. submitted on October 5, 2018, by Marcia Nelson of Pigeon Forge, Tennessee. • Andrew Ruppenstein was the editor who published this page.